 Truth: the anus and rectum are bound to have bacteria that doesn’t belong in a vagina.
 In porn, tongues, fingers, toys, and penises are pulled out of one hole and shoved into a neighboring one all of the time.
 But in real life, that sort of thing could potentially cause a bacterial infection.
-Here’s the cardinal rule: If anything goes in a butthole, it gets washed before it finds itself in a vagina.
+Here’s the cardinal rule: If anything goes in a butthole, it gets washed before it finds itself in a vagina (or anywhere else).
 Got it?
 Good.

 “Always pull out slowly and gently, even if your partner is screaming, “Get the f*&$ out!!” say Em & Lo.
 “The movement can feel even more intense in the reverse direction.”

 And once it’s out, remember to cuddle.
 Anal can be an intense experience, especially for a first-time receiver, so don’t forget to administer plenty of aftercare in the way of kisses and sweet nothings.